Simple strategies versus optimal schedules in multi-agent patrolling: Introduction

 \subsection{Point patrolling}

-In Section~\ref{section: point}, we propose a new problem that we call Point Patrolling Problem.
-In a sense, this is a simplification of the Fence Patrolling Problem.
-In this problem, agents patrol a single point instead of a fence.
-In this case, it is natural to set a lower bound on the intervals between two consecutive visits by an agent instead of restricting its speed.
-Formally, we study the following problem:
+Consider now a variant of the above circle patrolling problem where there is one special point on the circle, and our goal is to patrol (i.e., visit frequently enough) just this point, rather than all points on the circle.
+Here, let us assume that a ``visit'' to the point only happens when an agent \emph{arrives} at this point (so staying at the point forever does not solve the problem).
+In this situation, the maximum speed of each agent simply sets a lower bound on the time between its two consecutive visits.
+This motivates us to introduce the following problem, which we discuss in Section~\ref{section: point}:

-\begin{PointPatrollingProblem} We want to patrol a point using $k$ mobile agents.
-We are given the lower bounds $a_1$, \ldots, $a_k$ on the intervals between two consecutive visits of the agents.
-A \emph{schedule} is a $k$-tuple of sets $S_1, \ldots, S_k \subseteq \Rset$, where $S _i$ means the set of times at which the $i$th agent visits the point.
-Thus, if $t_1$ and $t_2$ are two distinct elements of $S_i$, they must satisfy $|t_1 - t_2| \geq a_i$.
-This schedule \emph{patrols} the point with \emph{idle time} $T$ if for any time $t \in \Rset$, there are an agent~$i$ and a time $t' \in [t, t + T)$ such that $t' \in S_i$.
-How small can the idle time be? \end{PointPatrollingProblem}
+\begin{PointPatrollingProblem} We want to patrol a point using $k$ agents.
+We are given minimum gaps $a _1$, \ldots, $a _k > 0$ and the idle time $T > 0$.
+For each agent~$i = 1$, \ldots, $k$, the gaps between two distinct visits by $i$ must always be at least $a _i$.
+Can we \emph{patrol} the point with idle time $T$ so that, for each time $t \in \Rset$, there is an agent~$i$ that visits the point during the time interval $[t, t + T)$? \end{PointPatrollingProblem}

+We could of course consider the problem where we are given $(a _1, \ldots, a _k)$ and asked to minimize $T$, but this optimization problem can be reduced to the above decision version by binary search.

-It turns out that this problem can be reduced to a decision problem that asks whether it is possible to visit the point at each integer time under the constraint that each agent $i = 1$, \ldots, $k$ can visit the point only at a predefined interval of at least $a_i \in \Nset$.
-We will see the relation between the amount $1 / a _1 + \cdots + 1 / a _k$ and this problem.
+As we mention in Section~\ref{subsection: discretized point patrolling}, this decision problem can be further reduced to a discrete version where the minimum gaps $a _1$, \ldots, $a _k$ are positive integers and the goal is to visit the point at each integer time.
+We study the relation between this problem and the quantity $1 / a _1 + \cdots + 1 / a _k$.

-In Section~\ref{section: complexity}, we will analyze the complexity of this discretized problem.
+In Section~\ref{section: complexity}, we analyze the complexity of problems that are related to this discretized problem.